 Goblin Combe is a limestone gorge set in an area of 130 acres of natural woodland.
 It’s a Site of Special Scientific Interest (SSSI) as designated by Natural England, so has been preserved and protected, making this a unique walk in Bristol.
 This distinctive place will capture your imagination and wonder, providing the ideal setting for stunning strolls with your dog in unspoilt countryside.

-A small car park is located on Cleeve Hill Road, near the Goblin Combe Environment Centre.
+A small car park, with very limited spaces is located on Cleeve Hill Road, near the Goblin Combe Environment Centre.
 From the car park, follow the road around the corner to Plunder Street, walking past the Environment Centre, and along a small lane until you reach large gates, walk through here and the path will take you to the start of the woodland which (very handily) has signs with walking route suggestions on.

 In nearby woodlands, in spring, there are spectacular displays of bluebells, carpeting the floor.
 These woods are situated between the villages of Wrington and Cleeve at Wrington Hill and are noticeable from the road.
 You can park the car at the side of the road, but it can get busy.

 The village hall car park has been made available for overflow car parking during COVID, but the car parking areas can get very busy on weekends, so please be aware that spaces may not be available.

 View this post on Instagram

 ParkingVery limited, free car park on Cleeve Hill Road and at the village hall.
 These areas to park can get very busy on weekends, so please be aware that spaces may not be available.